unixwzrd/UnicodeFix/README.md

 bash setup.sh
 ```

 Setup will create a virtual environment to keep your system Python clean.
+I also have a whole set of [Virtual Environment Utilities](https://github.com/unixwzrd/venvutil) repo  it's likely overkill for most people., but it does contain a lot of useful utilities and tools for managing Python Virtual environments using Pip and Conda, along with many other handy tools for AI and Unix.

 It will also add the items needed to start the script into your `.bashrc`.

 Look at the [setup.sh](setup.sh) file to see exactly what it does if you like — it's very simple.